Best AI Robo-Advisor Alternatives for a 401(k) Rollover in 2026

 - The catch: The free side is tracking and planning, not management, and the paid advisory tier typically targets larger balances at advisory fees well above a pure robo, so it is overkill for a small, simple rollover.

 This is the right call when planning across many accounts matters more than the cost of any single one, or when a larger rollover justifies human advisors.
-It is overkill for a small, simple rollover that a low-cost robo or a self-directed IRA would handle just as well.
+It is overkill for a small, simple rollover that a low-cost robo (Betterment, Wealthfront, Fidelity Go, or SoFi) would handle just as well, or that you would rather run self-directed with AI help from Walnut connected read-only to the IRA you open.
+Empower and Walnut can even sit side by side: Empower for the whole-picture view, Walnut for asking about the specific holdings inside the rollover.

-To be upfront, since this is our site: Walnut is the self-directed-with-AI kind, and it leads in that narrow category rather than overall.
+To be upfront, since this is our site: Walnut is the self-directed-with-AI kind, and it leads only in that narrow category, not overall.
 It is not a robo-advisor and it is the wrong tool if you want the balance managed for you.
 Walnut is an AI investing assistant you chat with on the broker you already own.
-After you open and fund a rollover IRA at a supported broker, Walnut connects it through SnapTrade and lets you ask about what you actually hold.
+After you open and fund a rollover IRA at a supported broker, Walnut connects it and lets you ask about what you actually hold, sitting alongside the robos above rather than replacing them.

 Walnut